 Adam Young

-Adam is a graduate Law Clerk at Franks Ogilvie.
-He joined the firm in September 2023 and has recently completed an LLB/BA, majoring in History and Public Policy.
+Adam is a solicitor at Franks Ogilvie.
+He joined the firm in September 2023 and completed an LLB/BA in 2024, majoring in History and Public Policy.
+He was admitted as a barrister and solicitor of the High Court in June 2025.

 Prior to working at Franks Ogilvie, Adam was part of the team at the New Zealand Free Speech Union, running much of the back-end work of the organisation.
 He also interned for a Member of Parliament in 2020.